-The new Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the CUNY Graduate School of Journalism, were created to support ambitious, long-form coverage of critical issues related to the U.S. economy and business.
+The new Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the Newmark Graduate School of Journalism, were created to support ambitious, long-form coverage of critical issues related to the U.S. economy and business.

 The Fellowships – awarded twice a year – enable accomplished journalists to do the deep reporting needed to produce a distinguished investigative or enterprise business story.
 Each McGraw Fellow receives a stipend of $5,000 a month for up to three months.

 Roughly 70 journalists from around the globe applied for the initial awards.
 The winners were chosen following interviews and a thorough review of applicants’ detailed proposals, work samples and references.
 In addition to financial backing, the McGraw Center provides Fellows with editorial support and assistance in placing their stories with established print, radio or digital outlets.

 The 2014 McGraw Fellows were:

 At the time of his Fellowship, Jay Greene was a business reporter for The Seattle Times focused on covering Amazon.com.
 He previously spent ten years as BusinessWeek’s Seattle bureau chief, where he wrote primarily about Microsoft.
 He has also worked as a senior writer for the technology news Web site, CNET.
 Greene is the author of “Design Is How It Works: How the Smartest Companies Turn Products into Icons” (Penguin/Portfolio).
 He’s also won several national awards, including, most recently, the Best In Business Award for Explanatory Journalism from the Society of American Business Editors and Writers (SABEW) for a series he wrote in 2012 on the life cycle of an iPhone.